palladians/miname/README.md

 ### Archive Node Dependency

 The `OffchainState` uses actions stored in archive nodes instead of a externel data store.
 Therefore, usage and settlement of the offchain state depends on liveness and speed of archive nodes.
+Developers using offchain state in production are encouraged to run their own archive nodes for most reliabliity.

 ### Scaling